-A destination specified goal is triggered when a user lands on a specific landing page and completes the desired goal.
-The goal could be anything, for example, offering a free webinar in exchange for a user’s personal information and finally redirecting them to a ‘THANK YOU PAGE’ is an example of destination goal.
+A destination specified goal is triggered when a user lands on a specific post-click landing page and completes the desired goal.
+The goal could be anything, for example, offering a free webinar in exchange for a user’s personal information and finally redirecting them to a ‘THANK YOU PAGE’ is an example of a destination goal.

 When setting up destination URL in Google Analytics, you have three different options in destination goal drop down menu:

 1. Equals to: Equals to means exact match.
-The goals will only fire when the URL exactly matches with the given URL, if there are any UTM parameters the goal will not fire.
+The goals will only fire when the URL exactly matches with the given URL if there are any UTM parameters the goal will not fire.

 2. Begin with: With this setting if the beginning matches, the goal will fire.
 Regardless of what comes after the URL, Analytics will ignore it.